af950833/Smartthings-for-Broadlink-RM-Pro/README.md

 If you set up one of RM Plugin(with HTTP Bridge), RM Bridge and HA(Home Assistant), you can controll the Broadlink RM Pro with HTTP POST or GET method.

 You can controll the Broadlink device with this handler at the Smarttings using the API.
-This hadler doesn't use a smartapp and you can input device URI information at a PC and your phone.(I recommand you to use the PC)
+This hadler doesn't use a smartapp and you can input device URI information at a PC or your phone.(I recommand you to use the PC)